Biography

 Norman Baker was born in Aberdeen but moved to England when he was 11.
 He passed his driving test less than two weeks after his 17th birthday and has been driving Triumph Heralds on and off ever since.

 Norman was elected as the Lib Dem MP for Lewes in 1997, the first non-Conservative to hold the seat since 1874.
 He was a Member of Parliament for 18 years, and a government minister from 2010 to 2014, first at the Department for Transport, and then serving as deputy to Theresa May in the Home Office as Crime Prevention Minister.
 He resigned from the Home Office on 3 November 2014.
-“It was like being the only hippy at an Iron Maiden concert,” says Norman.
+His tenure was "like being the only hippy at an Iron Maiden concert,” said the Independent newspaper.

 Norman is a regular columnist, broadcaster and author, and undertakes consultancy and lecturing work.
-He is also a singer-songwriter and last year released his third album.
-He hosts three weekly music shows on his local FM radio station, Seahaven FM,
+He is also a singer-songwriter and has released his third album.

 The Strange Death of David Kelly